Web Links

 - Clojure - Its Lisp qualities are intriguing, and it is one of the more popular functional programming languages.

 - Elm - Remember how JavaScript hates you?
 Well, Elm does, too, but in a much different way.
-Elm, as of this writing (September 2017) is not yet finished, so it's risky to put much effort into building Elm Web apps/pages...so far.
+Elm, as of this writing (April 2025) is not yet finished, and hasn't been updated since 2019, so it's risky to put much effort into building Elm Web apps/pages...so far.
 Once finished, it promises to be a great language...sort of an improved Haskell for the Web.

 - Haskell - The ultimate functional language...just learning it can improve programming techniques in other languages, whether or not it's used for practical projects.
 There's a great book on learning Haskell, too.